HiFi: Innuos Zen Mini MKIII Review with Phoenix USB Re-Clocker and LSPU.

 Sure, we can still go to the old ways…Analog with Vinyl and Tape or Digital with CD’s, but streaming is what it is all about today and what we have here is a small, powerhouse of n audio product.
 It combines a streamer with a CD ripper so you can burn and store your CD’s, hence creating a server.
 This little box also has a built in DAC (though you can expand the performance with an external high quality DAC).
 All of this for $1250 and yes, it is capable of streaming high res formats.

 Recently I wrote up a review of the fantastic Bluesound Node 2i, which is the most streamer most of us will ever need.
 I mean, if you are not an obsessive audiophile or do not critically listen from your sweet spot, the Node 2i is superb and a true bang for the buck.
 That streamer does high resolution, it looks nice, and doesn’t cost an arm and a leg.
 At $550 or so, the Node 2i is highly recommended.
 I own one.
-I also own a modded Sonos connect.
-I also now own a Zen Mini MKIII.
+I also now have a Zen Mini MKIII in house.
 This is a good thing as it has allowed me to compare them all side by side in my 2 channel HIFI system.

 The kicker is that they all are different in the way they present the sound and yes, even when using an external DAC.